 A Caution on Editing Ads

-Some advertisers will use this feature to split test ads.
+Some advertisers will use this feature to Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. ads.
 An ad isn’t working, so they change the copy or imagery.
 I’d consider this a very bad idea.

 First, Facebook will distribute your ad partially based on the response it is receiving.
 If you completely change the copy and imagery, people are bound to react to it differently.